mbwatson/fabric/src/data/events/2020-04-15_fabric-community-workshop.md

 - Beyond the 4 initial science drivers (IoT, Security, Machine Learning, NDN), what other research areas have unique networking requirements?
 What other research communities and opportunities can we engage as early design partners?
 - Should experimental data be shared between experimenters and how?
 - What were any important deficiencies in existing testbeds that made you not use them?
 How can FABRIC change your mind about testbed benefits?
-- Opportunities for global experimentation leveraging FABRIC?
+- What are possible opportunities for global experimentation leveraging FABRIC?
 - What advanced network measurement functions would you like to see, including timing precision functions?
-- Opportunities for innovative education, in and beyond classrooms, leveraging FABRIC
+- Do you see opportunities for innovative education, in and beyond classrooms, leveraging FABRIC?

 #### Venue Information